Why Speech Therapy Express?

 "Do you do this for everyone?"

-- Spouse commenting on individualized therapy preparation & highly personalized home speech binder.
+- Family member commenting on a highly personalized home speech binder.

 Areas of Service